lbnl-science-it/scienceit-docs/docs/hpc/software/module-management.md

-The Software Module Farm (SMF) is managed by the Environment Modules to set the appropriate environment variables in your shell needed to make use of the individual software packages.
+The Software Module Farm (SMF) is managed by the [Lmod](https://lmod.readthedocs.io/en/latest/index.html){:target="_blank"} {{ ext }} Environment Module system to set the appropriate environment variables in your shell needed to make use of the individual software packages.

-The following commands are available to manipulate modules in your environment:
+The following commands are some frequently useful commands to manipulate modules in your environment:

 ```bash
 module load SOFTWARE    # Load the module “SOFTWARE”